breatheco-de/exercise-terminal-challenge/README.md

 This project comes with the necessary files to start working immediately.

 We recommend opening this very same repository using a provisioning tool like [Codespaces](https://4geeks.com/lesson/what-is-github-codespaces) (recommended) or [Gitpod](https://4geeks.com/lesson/how-to-use-gitpod).
-Alternatively you can clone it on your local computer using the `git clone` command.
+Alternatively, you can clone it on your local computer using the `git clone` command.

 This is the repository you need to open: